|Site Latitude: N51.804274

 South East Wales sites often have very large, undefined take off and top landing areas, which may change position according to conditions.
 To avoid the potential for collision, pilots making a top landing should keep well away from gliders taking off, who may in some cases have limited visibility.

-A committed site which can accommodate 30 plus gliders when conditions are good, but less than 5 gliders if conditions deteriorate.
+A committing site which can accommodate 30 plus gliders when conditions are good, but less than 5 gliders if conditions deteriorate.
 The site to go to in light winds.
 It also has tremendous potential for triangle and out and return flights.

 Beware of high voltage power lines in the valley and rotor behind take-off.